 Anyone wishing to buy property in Anguilla will have to go through a screening process in order to be granted an Alien Land Holding License.
 Individuals and developers intending to build from scratch will also need to apply for a Planning Permission.
 GUM/KO and its network of advisors will assist you every step of the way through this process, which usually takes 90 days.

 Do I need to engage a local lawyer?

 Yes, a local advisor is not only desirable but actually a must.
 GUM/KO International can recommend one of our trusted partners.

 Are there hidden costs involved in buying a house in Anguilla?

 Some costs are entailed, though they aren’t really hidden.
 The most significant cost is connected to the Alien Land Holder’s License and Stamp Duty, which combined stand temporarily at 10% for built property and 11.25% for barren land, down from the regular 17.5% the government has charged traditionally.
-This makes the present moment particularly advantageous to buy a house in Anguilla.
+With the current tax reduction set to expire on 31 December 2023, this is a particularly advantageous to buy a house in Anguilla.